re-framejs/re-framejs/docs/SubscriptionFlow.md

 `ratom` as a Signal.

 A Signal is a value that changes over time.
 So it is a stream of values.
-Each time a ratom gets `reset!` that's a new value in the stream.
+Each time a ratom gets `reset` that's a new value in the stream.

 The 2nd building block, `reaction`, acts a bit like a function.
 It's a macro which wraps some `computation` (a block of code) and returns a `ratom` holding the result of that `computation`.